paapaabdullahm/docker-cron/README.md

     driver_opts:
       o: bind
       type: none
-      device: ${PWD}/etc/ssh
+      device: ${APP_PWD}/etc/ssh
 ```

-And mount the volume inside the wp-cron service
+And mount the volume inside the docker-cron service

 ```
 volume:
   type: volume
   source: ssh-keys
-  target: /wp-cron/ssh
+  target: /docker-cron/ssh
 ```

-Here is an example SSH connection that can be established by your wp-cron container to run admin jobs remotely or on the same docker host.
+Here is an example SSH connection that can be established by your docker-cron container to run admin jobs remotely or on the same docker host.

 ```
-ssh -i /wpcron/ssh/id-rsa \
+ssh -i /docker-cron/ssh/id-rsa \
     -o StrictHostKeyChecking=accept-new \
-    wpcron@docker-dev.example.com
+    docker-cron@docker-dev.example.com
 ```

 ## Docker Compose Example